cvs-health/testaro/README.md

 ###### BBC Accessibility Standards Checker

 The BBC Accessibility Standards Checker has obsolete dependencies with security vulnerabilities.
 Therefore, it is not used as a dependency of Testaro.
-Instead, 6 of its tests were reimplemented, in some case with revisions, as Testaro tests.
-They were drawn from the 18 automated tests of the Checker.
+Instead, 6 of its tests are reimplemented, in some case with revisions, as Testaro tests.
+They are drawn from the 18 automated tests of the Checker.
 The other 12 tests were found too duplicative of other tests to justify reimplementation.

 ##### Branching